OS X Yosemite How to Restore MAC to factory settings

 There are a few different ways to restore your Mac to its factory settings.
 The first is to use the built-in recovery tool that comes with your Mac.

 To do this, restart your computer and hold down the Command+R keys until you see the Apple logo.
-This will take you to the Recovery Mode menu, where you can select the option to erase your hard drive and reinstall macOS.
+This action will take you to the Recovery Mode menu.
+There, you can select the option to erase your hard drive.
+You can also reinstall macOS.

 Another way to restore your Mac to its factory settings is to use a bootable installer drive.
 To create one of these, you’ll need a USB flash drive that’s at least 8GB in size.